Inferno (Dante): Canto VI

 Dorothy L. Sayers writes that "the surrender to sin which began with mutual indulgence leads by an imperceptible degradation to solitary self-indulgence".
-The gluttons grovel in the mud by themselves, sightless and heedless of their neighbors, symbolizing the cold, selfish, and empty sensuality of their lives.
+The gluttons grovel in the mud by themselves, sightless and heedless of their neighbours, symbolising the cold, selfish, and empty sensuality of their lives.
 Just as lust has revealed its true nature in the winds of the previous circle, here the slush reveals the true nature of sensuality – which includes not only overindulgence in food and drink, but also other kinds of addiction.

-In this circle, Dante converses with a Florentine contemporary identified as Ciacco, which means "hog".
+In this circle, Dante converses with a Florentine contemporary identified as Ciacco, which means 'hog'.
 A character with the same nickname later appears in The Decameron of Giovanni Boccaccio, where his gluttonous behaviour is clearly portrayed.
 Ciacco speaks to Dante regarding strife in Florence between the "White" and "Black" Guelphs, which developed after the Guelph/Ghibelline strife ended with the complete defeat of the Ghibellines.
 In the first of several political prophecies in the Inferno, Ciacco "predicts" the expulsion of the White Guelphs (Dante's party) from Florence by the Black Guelphs, aided by Pope Boniface VIII, which marked the start of Dante's long exile from the city.
 These events occurred in 1302, prior to when the poem was written but in the future at Easter time of 1300, the time in which the poem is set.